 Is Nail Polish Bad for You?

-One study that was conducted by researchers at Duke University and Environmental Working Group found that by simply applying nail polish to your nails would allow for a dangerous hormone-disrupting chemical to seep into the body and trigger adverse health effects.
-Triphenyl phosphate (TPP) is the hormonal-disruptor chemical that is commonly found in many nail polishes, it is estimated to be in nearly 49 percent of the 3,000 nail polishes and nail treatments many people undergo.
+One study that was conducted by researchers at Duke University and Environmental Working Group found that simply applying nail polish to your nails would allow for a dangerous hormone-disrupting chemical to seep into the body and trigger adverse health effects.
+Triphenyl phosphate (TPP) is the hormonal-disruptor chemical that is commonly found in many nail polishes, and it is estimated to be in nearly 49 percent of the 3,000 nail polishes and nail treatments many people undergo.

 - Dibutyl Phthalate (DBP): A type of phthalate, this chemical is a plasticizer used to improve polish durability leaving your nail polish on your nails for longer.
 This chemical is also an endocrine disruptor that is known to interfere with normal hormonal functions and has even been linked to fertility issues and birth defects when tested in lab animals.

 - Toluene: The chemical found in nail polish responsible for creating a smooth application and finish, toluene has a sweet, pungent smell that is found in both nail polish and nail polish removers.
-The fumes produced from toluene are highly toxic and studies have shown it can cause neurological damage, brain function, impaired breathing, hearing loss, and nausea.
+The fumes produced from toluene are highly toxic, and studies have shown it can cause neurological damage, brain function, impaired breathing, hearing loss, and nausea.

 - Formaldehyde: Used in nail polish to harden and strengthen the liquid, formaldehyde is a chemical that serves as a preservative that protects against bacterial growth.
-When humans are exposed to high levels of formaldehyde in the air or on the skin it can potentially lead to cancer of the throat, nose, and blood.
+When humans are exposed to high levels of formaldehyde in the air or on the skin, it can potentially lead to cancer of the throat, nose, and blood.